DomainDrivenArchitecture/lineagos-fairphone/Guides/LineageOsInstallation.md

 ## 3. Connect via usb
 1. Connect your computer & fairphone via usb
 1. On your fairphone allow the usb connection
 1. Type `adb devices` on your computer.
-The result should show sth like
+The result should show something like
    ```
    List of devices attached
    A209VYM20201	device